0xMousa/Add-Encoder/README.md

 # How to use it

-just put your egghunter in shell.py file at shell variable
+just put your egghunter on shell.py file at shell variable

 then run addEncoder.py